 It’s important to play it In this day and age, almost everybody has heard of a prenup.
 What is it, exactly?

-A prenup, or prenuptial agreement is “written contract created by two people before they are married.
+A prenup, or prenuptial agreement is a “written contract created by two people before they are married.
 A prenup typically lists all of the property each person owns (as well as any debts) and specifies what each person’s property rights will be after the marriage.”

 The term “millennial” has been used increasingly in the last few years.
-For the sake of this article, we’re referring to those now aged 21 to 36, born in the early 80s until the mid 90s.
+For the sake of this article, we’re referring to those now aged 21 to 36, born in the early 80s until the mid-90s.

 The economy is much different now than it was a few decades ago.
 This generation is overall getting married later than previous generations did.
-Student loans and other debt are much higher as well.
+Student loans and other debts are much higher as well.
 With getting married later, millennials also have more time to build up assets.

 With all of these factors in mind and with more requests for prenups in recent years, so is born the rise of the millennial prenup.

 It’s always best to be safe when it comes to finances and your assets.
 Have a question about your situation?
 At Southern Oaks Law Firm, it’s all about you, the client.
 Be sure that your case receives the attention and care it deserves from a compassionate and dedicated attorney.
 Call 337-704-7255 or email Taylor Fontenot today.